PPM Software Buyer's Guide

 Designed to adapt to your organization’s business processes, Genius Project delivers a highly flexible and configurable portfolio and project management software allowing tailored feature sets for a wide array of project teams and project types.

-ProjectManager is a web-based project management software that combines powerful project planning and scheduling features with collaboration tools for teams.
-With ProjectManager, one can easily create new projects, plan out and schedule tasks, allocate resources and assets and monitor progress of all their projects from a single dashboard.
-The product integrates with MS Project, allowing users to import MS Project plans and customize security settings.
-It also integrates with MS Excel, MS Word, Project Server, and Google Docs.
-Core features offered within this comprehensive project management software include real-time dashboards, Gantt charts, task management, instant reports, timesheets, team workload management, scheduling, to-do lists, resource management, multiple project management, team collaboration, chats discussions, online file storage, project templates, advanced reports, project groups, custom security, and more.
+ProjectManager is web-based and combines powerful planning and scheduling features with collaboration tools for teams.
+One can easily create new projects, plan out and schedule tasks, allocate resources and assets and monitor progress from a single dashboard.
+The product integrates with MS Project, allowing users to import plans and customize security settings.
+It also integrates with MS Excel, MS Word, Google Docs, and more.
+Core features include real-time dashboards, Gantt charts, tasks, instant reports, timesheets, team workload management, scheduling, to-do lists, resource management, team collaboration, chats discussions, online file storage, templates, advanced reports, groups, custom security, and more.

 TALAIA OpenPPM is the software that can manage the entire lifecycle of projects, project portfolios and investments, providing global visibility and perspective.
 It allows you to generate graphs and reports instantly, allowing stakeholders to have an updated, specific or global view of the status of projects and activities.
 Reports can be tailored to the needs of each company.

 Empower your workforce through a simple yet powerful interface that allows organizations to manage their work and projects more efficiently.
 EPM Live is the leading work management platform that revolutionizes the way organizations manage projects and work.
 EPM Live’s platform is the first build to order platform that extends project portfolio management (PPM) to all areas of the business regardless of work focus.